Introduction

 that memory to a structure to abstract away.
 Some ways to

-pre-allocate memory include using static
+pre-allocate memory include using static declarations to set

 apart memory in the static section of a binary or through stack